For clarity, I shall explain my terms.

 Indeed, everything wears out, everything runs down (Second Law of Thermodynamics, anyone?) and every one dies physically in the end: so the one thing the sword can do is not even something that can permanently be avoided.

 I know I will physically die.
 A sword may hasten my physical death.
-(Yes, murder is sin.)
 But that is all the sword can do.
-Returning to the question, How can the pen protect you or I from the sword?
+So how can the pen protect you or I from the sword?
 The pen of the word of God can save me—and you—from spiritual, eternal death.